 (Pontiac, IL) This restaurant’s claim to fame is that it dealt with the realignment of Route 66 in this area in a unique way—the building was picked up and re-oriented toward the new highway.
 Today, you can still see the older highway behind the restaurant near the railroad tracks, and that’s the direction the building once faced.

-is a photographer and writer with insatiable interests in ruins, ghost towns, cemeteries, automobilia, and Route 66.
-Knowles is a member of the Texas Photographic Society, the Society for Commercial Archaeology, and the National Historic Route 66 Federation.
-He is the author of Route 66 Adventure Handbook.
+is a photographer and writer with an insatiable interest in ruins, ghost towns, cemeteries, automobilia, and Route 66.
+Knowles has contributed articles to the National Historic Route 66 Federation News, and is a member of the Texas Photographic Society, the Society for Commercial Archaeology, and the Garland County (Arkansas) Historical Society.
+He is the author of Route 66 Quick Reference Encyclopedia.

 “Route 66: Quick Reference Encyclopedia by Drew Knowles is many ways a distillation of what he has learned about ‘The Mother Road’ over the last fifteen years.
 In large measure, the information is similar to that contained in the third edition of hisRoute 66 Adventure Handbook which I reviewed in July, 2006.

 “This new encyclopedia-style guide is a handy reference if you find yourself traveling even just a portion of historic Route 66.
 The book contains background information and definitions of terms related to places and icons of the highway listed in alphabetical order.
 While a driver would still need maps and other guidebooks to drive the highway as it exists today, the book does include drawings that provide a general overview of the route.
 Also included are at least two hundred black-and-white photographs of attractions found along the highway, and there’s a wealth of historical information that’s amusing to read and ponder.